enkidevs/curriculum/javascript/core/recipes-ii/milliseconds-since-epoch.md

 > 💡 The links for `date-fn` and `Luxon` will be in the "Learn more" section.

-Also, another powerful tool is the `Intl` object.
+Another powerful tool is the `Intl` global object.
 It has a `DateTimeFormat()` constructor used for date and time formatting.

 This constructor creates a new date-time object.
 It is used for language-sensitive date and time formatting.